Odhynn/Naerk/content/Events/Battle of Norleg Cross.md

 Exhausted, Dalvuigg returned to his form.
 Gert began to strike him with his spear, and with the knife the scholar was even more unable to parry.
 He shouted a command, and a beam of light fell on Gert and burned his face, blinding him.
 Buying time, he gathered his strength to circle around Gert, who was thrashing blindly back and forth, furious.
 It formed runes, which coalesced to create lava, which was thrown at Gert.
 When he found out Dalvuigg's location he struck him in the leg with his spear, impaling him.
 They both knew they had to hurry.
 Dalvuigg was the first to move.
 He summoned a storm of freezing hail that fell on Gert.
 He remained unharmed, but the lava on him petrified and immobilized him.
 He fell down helpless, and after a while he admitted defeat.

 The village warriors approached in relief, knowing they had been saved.
-Dalvuigg treated his wound with magic, and then ordered Gert to leave there permanently and not return, except in peace.
+Dalvuigg treated his wound with magic, and then ordered [[Gert]] to leave there permanently and not return, except in peace.
 As compensation for the damage they did, Gert should each year choose thirty of his warriors, and send them into the service of the Fosh, to help them in any way they want.
 Gert swallowed his pride and walked away defeated.

-Since then, the giants gradually developed good relations with the Fosh.
-The thirty warriors were often filled voluntarily, as many wanted to take the opportunity to go live with the people, and learn their stories and customs and taste their food.
-Dalvuigg demanded that the giants be treated with respect, and they in turn found that no job was too difficult for one of them.
-The walls of the city grew in height, towers were built inside it, and canals were dug in the rivers, both for defense and for trade.
-Several of them even occasionally served as Rakof's bodyguards, as the final stage of their friendship.